chenglou/node-huxley/README.md

 npm install -g huxley
 ```

-You'll also need [GraphicsMagick](http://www.graphicsmagick.org), used for comparing screenshots (works on Windows too!).
+You'll also need [GraphicsMagick](http://www.graphicsmagick.org)(if you're on Mac, `brew install graphicsmagick`), used for comparing screenshots (works on Windows too!).

 [Selenium Server](http://docs.seleniumhq.org/download/) is used to automate the recorded browser actions.
 If you already have it, skip this.
 Don't have it and don't want the hassle of managing it?
 Download the [node wrapper](https://github.com/eugeneware/selenium-server) instead.

 ## Walkthrough and API

+`hux -h` for a list of the available commands.

 The API's so short it didn't warrant its own section.
 The example below uses every feature of Huxley.